Protect Yourself Online Article

-Security updates and patches are frequently released to address security flaws with browsers or operating systems.
-Visit the software provider's site regularly to check for updates.
+- Keep your operating system and web browsers up to date.
+Security updates are released to address security flaws with browsers or operating systems.
+Visit the software provider's site regularly to check for updates or enable automatic updates.

 - Look for “https” in the website address.
 Secure sites have “https” at the beginning of the address, rather than “http.”
 The “s” stands for “secure” and indicates the information you send is encrypted or scrambled, so it can't be read during transmission.

 - Check the certificate.
-Double-click on the lock symbol to view the security certificate.
-Make sure the certificate is issued to the business or entity to which you intend to submit personal information and the “valid from” dates are current.
+Make sure the security certificate is issued to the business or entity to which you intend to submit personal information and the “valid from” dates are current.

 You may either contact Member Services at (804) 323-6800 or (800) 285-6609 or use our change of address form; just complete it and return it by mail or at any branch.
 You can change your email address online.

 - Don’t be a victim of identify theft.
 Everyone makes mistakes.
 If you think you may have submitted personal information to a suspicious website, act quickly.
 Change your passwords and PINs immediately.
 There are many resources and solutions available to preserve your piece of mind as well as your financial being.
 If you suspect you have entered your credit union account, credit card or debit card information in a phony website, contact Member Services at (804) 323-6800 or (800) 285-6609 immediately.